SOMETIMES, DOING NOTHING IS AN OPTION

 No one thought USAFA directly permitted use of the path – in fact, the Academy considered users of the bike path to be trespassers.
 But the Air Force Academy knew people used the path all the time, knew someone had placed an unauthorized sign at the start of the party, and never removed the sign or otherwise prevented use of the path.
 This conduct, the Court said, “can only be seen as indirectly permitting bikers such as Mr. Nelson to use the path for recreational purposes.

-The Court said there was no “subjective intent requirement” required under the RUA.
+The Court said no “subjective intent requirement” was required under the RUA.
 In other words, you don’t have to intend to offer your land for free recreational use.
 It’s enough that you don’t stop people.

 Here, the Court said, the Academy’s purposeful actions implicitly allowed or acquiesced in Mr. Nelson’s use of the path.
 USAFA’s knowledge that the path was used by the general public, combined with its knowledge of the sign and its refusal to remove it, was enough to demonstrate permission under the Act.
 The Court ruled, “Landowners are entitled to protection by knowingly permitting recreational use of their property.
 Under a plain reading of the statute, the Academy “indirectly permitted” Mr. Nelson’s use of the path through its conduct.”